ibnuda/fpmortals/manuscript/complete.md

 ~~~~~~~~
   def simple(a: A1): IO[A0] = bar2(a) >>= bar3 >>= bar4 >>= bar0
 ~~~~~~~~

-We can lift `.simple` into its continuation form by using the convenient `.cps` syntax and a little bit of extra boilerplate for each step:

 Kita dapat mengangkat `.simple` menjadi bentuk kontinyuasi dengan menggunakan sintaks pembantu, `.cps`, dan sedikit *boilerplate* (lol, help) untuk tiap